jambonz/elevenlabs-s2s-example/README.md

 Replace `<agent_id>` with your actual Elevenlabs Agent ID.

-If you're using a private agent, use the ELEVENLABS_API_KEY environment variable when starting the application.
+> Note: If you're using a private agent, you must also set the ELEVENLABS_API_KEY environment variable when starting the application.

 ## Prerequisites
 This application requires a Jambonz server running release `0.9.2-rc3` or above.